vahvero/RCC_textures_and_lymphocytes_publication_image_analysis/README.md

 - Line 102, the path to folder of the WSI `svs`-files is script spesific and must be corrected
 - The unique TCGA identifier is expected to be the first 14 letters of the WSI filename.
 If this is not the case, `utils.extract_tcga_identifier` must be altered to extract the identifer for saving the results.

-After these alterations, the inference can be ran with:
+After these alterations, the results will appear in the `results` folder by running the inference with:

 ```sh
 nohup python inference.py
 ```

 **3. Export**
 To export the image analysis data to a `raw_data.xlsx` file (495 rows, 78 columns), run